 All articles tagged "EIA"

-Open Access article published in the Journal of Sports Medicine April 2nd 2014.
 STUDY: Respiratory disorders in endurance athletes – how much do they really have to endure?
-Abstract: “Respiratory disorders are often a cause of morbidity in top level endurance athletes, more often compromising their performance and rarely being a cause of death… Both
+Abstract: “Respiratory disorders are often a cause of morbidity in top level endurance athletes, more often compromising their performance and rarely being a cause of death… Both bronchospasm and the onset of interstitial edema induced by exercise cannot be considered

 New research from the University of Kent finds that 3 out of 10 elite footballers may have undetected lung and airway problems, such as EIA (exercise-induced asthma).
 Lung health in footballers Lead researcher, Ana Jackson, is suggesting that a programme for lung health screening needs implementing.
 She came to this conclusion after assessing the airway health